Larisa Dolina: Biography

 Dolina appeared as an actress in the films "Barkhatniy sezon" (Velvet season), "My iz dzhaza" (We are from the jazz), "Ostrov pogibshih korabley" (Island of sunken ships), and "Suvenir dlia prokurora" (A souvenir for the prosecutor).
 Her songs have been featured in more than 70 live action and animated films.

-In 2003, Dolina joined the United Russia political party.
 In 2007, Dolina performed several George Gershwin compositions at the Gershwin Gala at the Tchaikovsky Conservatory in Moscow.
 In 2010, she played multiple roles, including the lead, in the musical "Lyubov and shpionazh" (Love and espionage), which was written specifically for the singer.

 During 2004, Dolina performed live at the Kostya Tszyu-Sharmba Mitchell boxing rematch in Phoenix, Arizona, United States.

 In February 2011, Dolina performed "Summertime" and "Wonder Where You Are" at a concert at Crocus City Hall dedicated to the songs of jazz legend Al Jarreau.
 Both songs were part of Dolina's new album titled "Hollywood Mood".
 She followed that up with a rendition of "Private Dancer" by Tina Turner at the "Novaya Volna" (New Wave) competition in July 2011.
 Later in the year, Dolina unveiled a new concert program titled "Sny extraverta" (Dreams of an extrovert) in Kirov.
 She spent much of 2012 touring with the new concert and reprising her role in the musical "Lyubov and shpionazh".

 In February 2012, Dolina was tapped to perform the national anthems of both Russia and Canada at a televised hockey game in Red Square commemorating the 40-year anniversary of the 1972 hockey rivalry between the two countries.
 Later that year, Dolina toured the United States, giving concerts in Boston, Las Vegas, and New York City.

 Political views

+In 2003, Dolina joined the United Russia political party.

-Dolina supported the 2022 Russian invasion of Ukraine, and the Presidential Administration of Russia put her on the list of singers who were recommended to be invited to state-sponsored events.
+Dolina supported the Russian invasion of Ukraine, and the Presidential Administration of Russia put her on the list of singers who were recommended to be invited to state-sponsored events.

-In January 2023, Ukraine imposed sanctions on Larisa for her support of 2022 Russian invasion of Ukraine.
+In January 2023, Ukraine imposed sanctions on Dolina for her support of Russian invasion of Ukraine.

 In February 2023 Canada sanctioned her for being involved in Russian propaganda and spreading misinformation relating to the war.